One of the most common excuses animal-eaters give as to why they "could never go vegan" is that it's not healthy.

 The United States Department of Agriculture

-Vegetarian diets (see context) can meet all the recommendations for nutrients.
+Vegetarian diets [see context] can meet all the recommendations for nutrients.
 The key is to consume a variety of foods and the right amount of foods to meet your calorie needs.
-Follow the food group recommendations for your age, sex, and activity level to get the right amount of food and the variety of foods needed for nutrient adequacy.
-Nutrients that vegetarians may need to focus on include protein, iron, calcium, zinc, and vitamin B12.

 The National Health and Medical Research Council